 Leigh Anne Duck edits the journal The Global South.
-Her published work concentrates on literary and visual representations of the U.S. South as well as comparative approaches to “Jim Crow” segregation and South African apartheid.
+Her published work concentrates on literary and visual representations of the U.S. South, often using transnational methodologies.
 Her current book project is tentatively titled On Location in Hollywood South: An Aspirational State in Uncertain Times.

 - University of Chicago, Chicago, Illinois Ph.D. in English and American Language and Literature, 2000